 The old ghost town of Fay popped up around 1899, with the mines producing gold in the next two years.
-The boom to bust cycle was pretty quick, as often is the case, and by 1915 the town was deserted.
+The boom-to-bust cycle was pretty quick, as is often the case, and by 1915, the town was deserted.